-Although a recommended ozone time series was compiled for CMIP5 (Cionni 113 et al., 2011), only three of the models used in this study are forced with these 114 data.
-Others included modified versions of the Cionni et al. (2011) data, some 115 prescribed ozone concentrations from different data sets, and others treat ozone 116 interactively.
-The different representation of ozone in the subset of CMIP5 117 models used in this study is shown in Table 1, following the categorisation of 118 Eyring et al. (2012).
-Example time series of the September to November mean 119 75°-90°S mean concentration at 50 hPa for each prescribed category are shown 120 in Figure 1(b), alongside the time series from models with interactive ozone.
-121 Comparison of the different categories reveals a range of Antarctic stratospheric 122 ozone concentrations, with 1900 values between 2.4 ppmv and 4 ppmv.
-There is 123 some spread in the rate of recovery in the twenty-first century.
-Ozone concen-124 trations tend to recover faster in the time series from models with interactive 125 ozone.
-The relative change in ozone concentrations prior to 2000 is similar in the 126 interactive and Cionni timeseries, but smaller in the other prescribed categories.
-127 However, the turning points are comparable across the categories (Figure 1(b)).
-128 The aim of this study is to identify the drivers of robust projections in SH final 129 warming date, which will depend on the forcings, and the response to them, hav-130 ing the same characteristics across the model ensemble.
-As the turning points 131 in the ozone timeseries are comparable, it is anticipated that the qualitative 132 response of the final warming date to ozone will have similar characteristics 133 across the models.
-Hence, the quantitative differences in the ozone forcing are 134 not anticipated to influence our result.
-135
+[8] Although a recommended ozone time series was compiled for CMIP5 [Cionni et al., 2011], only three of the models used in this study are forced with these data.
+Others included modified versions of the Cionni et al. [2011] data, some prescribed ozone concentrations from different data sets, and others treat ozone interactively.
+The different representation of ozone in the subset of CMIP5 models used in this study is shown in Table 1, following the categorization of (V. Eyring et al., Long-term changes in tropospheric and stratospheric ozone and associated impacts in CMIP5 simulations, J. Geophys.
+Res., submitted 2013).
+Example time series of the September to November mean 75°-90°S mean concentration at 50 hPa for each prescribed category are shown in Figure 1b, alongside the time series from models with interactive ozone.
+Comparison of the different categories reveals a range of Antarctic stratospheric ozone concentrations, with 1900 values between 2.4 ppmv and 4 ppmv.
+There is some spread in the rate of recovery in the 21st century.
+Ozone concentrations tend to recover faster in the time series from models with interactive ozone.
+The relative change in ozone concentrations prior to 2000 is similar in the interactive and Cionni timeseries, but smaller in the other prescribed categories.
+However, the turning points are comparable across the categories (Figure 1b).
+The aim of this study is to identify the drivers of robust projections in SH final warming date, which will depend on the forcings, and the response to them, having the same characteristics across the model ensemble.
+As the turning points in the ozone timeseries are comparable, it is anticipated that the qualitative response of the final warming date to ozone will have similar characteristics across the models.
+Hence, the quantitative differences in the ozone forcing are not anticipated to influence our result.

-To date, different numbers of ensemble members have been provided for each of the CMIP5 models.
-Where multi-model means have been used, they include only one ensemble member for each model to avoid biasing the mean towards models with a larger number of ensemble members.

-ERA-Interim (Dee et al., 2011) and the NCEP Climate Forecast System Reanalysis (CFSR) (Saha et al., 2010) were used to assess biases in the model data.
+[9] To date, different numbers of ensemble members have been provided for each of the CMIP5 models.
+Where multimodel means have been used, they include only one ensemble member for each model to avoid biasing the mean towards models with a larger number of ensemble members.
+[10] ERA-Interim [Dee et al., 2011] and the National Centers for Environmental Prediction (NCEP) Climate Forecast System Reanalysis (CFSR) [Saha et al., 2010] were used to assess biases in the model data.

-143 2.1 Final warming diagnostic
+2.1.
+Final Warming Diagnostic

-The definition of vortex breakdown is subjective, and several approaches have 144 been used in earlier studies.
-These include potential vorticity-based spatial 145 diagnostics (Waugh and Randel (1999), Waugh et al. (1999), Karpetchko et al. 146 (2005), Zhou et al. (2000)), diagnostics based on wind thresholds (Black and 147 McDaniel, 2007), and temperature based diagnostics (Haigh and Roscoe, 2009).
-148 However, regardless of the definition used, there is a consensus that the final 149 warming date (FWD) of the SH vortex was later in the 1990s compared to 150 the 1980s.
-Potential vorticity is not a standard CMIP5 output, and the coarse 151 vertical resolution of the archived data makes it difficult reliably to calculate 152 potential vorticity.
-Therefore, only temperature (Haigh and Roscoe, 2009) and 153 wind (Black and McDaniel, 2007) based diagnostics of the FWD have been 154 considered.
-155
+[11] The definition of vortex breakdown is subjective, and several approaches have been used in earlier studies.
+These include potential vorticity-based spatial diagnostics [Waugh and Randel, 1999; Waugh et al., 1999; Karpetchko et al., 2005; Zhou et al., 2000], diagnostics based on wind thresholds [Black and McDaniel, 2007], and temperature-based diagnostics [Haigh and Roscoe, 2009].
+However, regardless of the definition used, there is a consensus that the final warming date (FWD) of the SH vortex was later in the 1990s compared to the 1980s.
+Potential vorticity is not a standard CMIP5 output, and the coarse vertical resolution of the archived data makes it difficult reliably to calculate potential vorticity.
+Therefore, only temperature-based [Haigh and Roscoe, 2009] and wind-based [Black and McDaniel, 2007] diagnostics of the FWD have been considered.

-Black and McDaniel (2007) defined the FWD as the final time that the zonalmean zonal-wind at 60°S and 50 hPa drops below 10 ms-1 until the following autumn.
+[12] Black and McDaniel [2007] defined the FWD as the final time that the zonal-mean zonal-wind at 60° S and 50 hPa drops below 10 ms-1 until the following autumn.
 They apply the diagnostic to 5-day running averages of daily data.